antmicro/topwrap/docs/source/description_files.md

 ## Interface Description files

-Topwrap can use predefined interfaces which are descibed in YAML-formatted files.
+Topwrap can use predefined interfaces which are described in YAML-formatted files.
 The interfaces you use don't have to be predefined, but it's possible to perform checks on whether all the mandatory signals are connected, when you use an interface definition.